Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 - Can scale to 16M users before needing more shards

-Over 18 months, the database architecture evolved through 6 major changes:
+Across the journey, the database architecture evolves through several major changes:

 - Single database → Connection errors at 150K users